hobson/pug-bin/README.md

 ## Introduction

-PUG (PDX Python User Group) shell scripts for the `pug` package for NLP, data mining, machine learning, and dev ops
+Shell scripts for `pug` (PDX Python User Group) to help with NLP, data mining, machine learning, and dev ops

 ---